When using test sites on a site that uses Velo, it is important to understand how the different versions of your site work with Velo's features.

 When you have both a published revision and a test site revision of your site, you still only have one version of your site's database collections that both revision access.
 That means, when you perform a data operation, such as updating an item, from either your published or test site revision the change will affect both of your site revisions.

-While your data does not change based on the site revision, your database may differ from revision to revision.
+While your data does not change based on the site revision, your database schema may differ from revision to revision.
 This means that a field that exists in the schema in the test site revision may not exist in the schema in the published revision.
 Because collection data itself is maintained regardless of whether a field is in the schema or not, this should not affect the functionality of your site revisions.

 When an event on your site triggers a backend event handler, the version of the event handler in your published site revision runs, regardless of what revision the site visitor was viewing when causing the event to fire.